frasten/wordpresscom-popular-posts/readme.txt

 views, excerpt, and it's cached for performance.

-If you specify the `format` parameter, be SURE you paste this into the WP page in HTML or the editor will screw up the HTML formatting in the `format= parameter`.
+If you specify the `format` parameter, be SURE you paste this into the WP page in HTML, otherwise the editor will screw up the HTML formatting in the `format= parameter`.

 = How can I enable the thumbnail feature? =